etown-blue-team/Otis/README.md

 Created by Blue Team for 2019 Spring Software Engineering at Elizabethtown College

 ### Objective
-Our original objective was to create an iterative, neural algorithm that could do basic pattern recognition on a variety of different dataset.
+Our original objective was to create an iterative, neural algorithm that could do basic pattern recognition on a variety of different datasets.
 As of v1.0 **we have accomplished this goal**

 ### Features
 * Has an interactive shell